rtwk3/SGPA-Calculator-Vignan/README.md

 # SGPA Calculator - Vignan University

 This is a simple web-based SGPA (Semester Grade Point Average) calculator designed for Vignan University students.
-It allows users to input their course details (credits and grade points) and calculates their SGPA based on the formula:
+It allows users to input their course details (credits and grade points) and calculates their SGPA based on the standard academic formula.

-# SGPA Calculation
+## 📐 SGPA Calculation

-The SGPA (Semester Grade Point Average) is calculated using the formula:
+The SGPA is calculated using the formula:

 $$
 SGPA = \frac{\sum_{i=1}^{n} (C_i \times P_i)}{\sum_{i=1}^{n} C_i}
 $$

 Where:
 - \( C_i \) = Credits for the \( i^{th} \) course
 - \( P_i \) = Grade points for the \( i^{th} \) course

-The calculator also provides the option to toggle between light and dark themes.
+The calculator also supports light and dark themes for better usability.

+---

-## Features
+## ✨ Features

 - Input credits and grade points for each course.
-- Add or remove courses dynamically.
+- Dynamically add or remove courses.
-- Calculates SGPA based on entered data.
+- One-click SGPA calculation.
-- Light and dark mode toggle for better accessibility.
+- Toggle between light and dark mode.
-- Responsive design for better user experience.
+- Fully responsive design.

+---

-## Usage
+## 🚀 Usage

 1. Enter the course credits and grade points in the input fields.
-2. Click "Add Course" to add more courses.
+2. Click **"Add Course"** to include more courses.
-3. After entering all your courses, click "Calculate SGPA" to get your SGPA.
-4. The result will appear below the input fields.
+3. Once done, click **"Calculate SGPA"**.
+4. Your SGPA will be displayed below.

+---

-## Technologies Used
+## 🛠️ Technologies Used

 - HTML5
 - CSS3
 - JavaScript
-- MathJax for rendering the SGPA formula
+- MathJax (for formula rendering)
-- FontAwesome for icons
+- FontAwesome (for UI icons)

+---

-## Contributions
+## 🤝 Collaborators

-Contributions are welcome!
-Feel free to fork this project, submit issues, or open pull requests.
+This project was developed with the help of:

+- [Ruthwik](https://github.com/rtwk3) – Core Development, UI, SGPA Logic
+- [Hemanth](https://github.com/Hemanth251005) – Theme Toggle, Input Validation

+> _Want to contribute?
+Fork this repo, push your code, and open a pull request._

+---

-## License
+## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE).

+---

-## Acknowledgments
+## 🙏 Acknowledgments

-- Thanks to Vignan University for providing inspiration for this project.
+- Vignan University – for the academic structure and motivation.
+- FontAwesome – for beautiful UI icons.
-- Thanks to FontAwesome for the icons used in the UI.
+- MathJax – for rendering mathematical expressions in the browser.